threefoldfoundation/www_freeflow_life/content/twin/index.md

 ## RIDICULOUSLY <br> GREEN.

-A typical FreeFlow user consumes less than five watts to access their entire digital life.
+A typical FreeFlow user consumes less than 1 watt to live their entire digital life.

 This ultra-sustainable approach allows the system to easily scale without being a burden to the planet.